verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/Websockets.md

   - First request is a normal HTTP GET request with an Upgrade Header set to Websockets
   - Server responds with 101 (Switching protocols) if it supports Websockets.
   - Few random strings are exchanged between the client and server just to verify that server is the same that the client first send the request to.

+## Pros
+1. Full duplex.
+Polling not required if the client needs a server to send updates whenever they are available.
+2. HTTP Compatible because of the presence of the Upgrade header.
+3. Firewall friendly.
+Because it's HTTP either 80 or 443.

+## Cons
+1. Proxying is tricky.
+Nginx just started supporting Web socket traffic.
+Layer 7 proxy terminates the TLS connection and so there will be two connections between client and proxy and proxy and server
+2. L7 load balancing timeouts challenging.
+The connection should stay open for longer periods of time.